tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/域名接入问题_intl_en.md

 ### Does CDN support connecting wildcard domain names?
 Yes, CDN supports connecting wildcard domain names, for which domain name ownership verification is required.
 Once verified, domain names can be connected or retrieved.
 In addition:
-1. If a wildcard domain name such as `*.test.com` is already connected to Tencent Cloud, then none of its sub-domain names can be connected Tencent Cloud by other accounts.
+1. If a wildcard domain name such as `*.test.com` is already connected to Tencent Cloud, then none of its sub-domain names can be connected to another account.
-2. If the wildcard domain name `*.test.com` is already connected to Tencent Cloud by your account, then wildcard domain names in formats such as `*.path.test.com` cannot be connected Tencent Cloud by your account.
+2. If the wildcard domain name `*.test.com` is already connected to your account, then wildcard domain names in formats such as `*.path.test.com` cannot be connected to your account.

 [](id:q4)
-### How long does it for the CDN configuration to take effect?
+### How long does it take to configure CDN?
 Generally, it takes less than 30 minutes for the CDN configuration to take effect.
-If the configuration does not take effect within 30 minutes after configuration, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.
+If the configuration does not take effect within 30 minutes, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.

 [](id:q5)
 ### Can I configure multiple origin server IPs?